 If you attended high school out of the US, follow these instructions (pdf) to complete the educational section of the application.

-For assistance completing the residency application, contact Residency Determination Service (RDS) at 919-835-2290 or visit ncresidency.org.
+Part of the application process involves completing the residency determination to establish if students qualify for in-state or out-of-state tuition.
+For assistance completing the residency application, contact the Residency Determination Service (RDS) at 919-835-2290 or visit ncresidency.org

-Submit Proof of Completion of a Degree (High School or the Equivalent, or a College Degree)
+- 4. Submit Proof of Completion of a Degree

-If you completed high school or college/university outside of the US, provide your official high school degree, diploma, national test scores, or your official college/university degree or diploma to International Student Services (Building 1, room 148).
-If you are not sure what to provide, contact firstname.lastname@example.org.
+- Submit your official high school degree, diploma, national test scores, or your official college/university degree or diploma to International Student Services/Center for the Global Learner (Building 1, room 1-148), via the Secure Electronic Document Submission System or via mail (1637 E. Lawson St, Durham, NC 27703).
+Originals received by mail can be returned by request.
+If you are not sure what to provide, email email@example.com.

-To earn transfer credit for college/university courses taken outside the US, the courses must be officially evaluated from an acceptable evaluation company.
+- To earn transfer credit for college/university courses taken outside the US, you must submit an official course by course evaluation by an acceptable company.
+The evaluation should be sent directly (electronically or by mail) from the company to Durham Tech, or you can submit the official evaluation in a sealed, unopened envelope to the Admissions, Registration and Records office (Wynn Center, Building 10, 10-201).
 Note: English language or literature courses will not transfer from any country outside the US.

 If your status is not listed, contact International Student Services for more information.